montoyo/mcef/README.md

 # MCEF (Minecraft Chromium Embedded Framework)
 MCEF is a mod and library for adding the Chromium web browser into Minecraft.

 MCEF is based on java-cef (Java Chromium Embedded Framework), which is based on CEF (Chromium Embedded Framework), which is based on Chromium.
-It was originally created by montoyo and is currently maintained by the CinemaMod group.
+It was originally created by montoyo.
+It was rewritten and currently maintained by the CinemaMod group.

 The submodule for the modified version of java-cef which MCEF relies on is located in common/java-cef.